 Our detailed knowledge of tax legislation and the duties of trustees (a number of our Partners and Consultants act as trustees) means we can provide expert advice on income tax, capital gains tax and inheritance tax on the initiation and during the administration of our trusts– dealing with annual accounts, filing tax returns and advising on strategies for distributing wealth down the generations.

 We keep our trustees up to date and on top of the latest compliance regimes introduced to combat money laundering and/or terrorism steering them through what are complex and burdensome regulations.

 Government reintroduces probate “death-tax”

-The Government has announced that it is reintroducing its controversial proposals to increase the costs of applying for grant of probate that they originally tried to get through Parliament in… Read more →
+The Government announced in November that it is reintroducing its controversial proposals to increase the costs of applying for grant of probate that they originally tried to get through Parliament… Read more →

 Making a Will

 Consultation Response: Wedlake Bell LLP On 13 July 2017, the Law Commission launched a major consultation project on the law of Wills.
 The law in this area has not been… Read more →